Heat top Hawks for 6th straight win, get back to .500

 Kendrick Nunn scored 24 points, Bam Adebayo had 16 points and 13 rebounds, and the Heat extended the NBA’s longest current winning streak to six games by beating the Atlanta Hawks 109-99 on Sunday night.

+“That was a big-time game for us,” Nunn said.
+“Took a step in the right direction.”

-Previous Achiuwa had 14 points in 12 reserve minutes for Miami, which used a 10-0 run late in the fourth to pull away.
-Tyler Herro had 12 of his 14 points for Miami in the fourth quarter and Goran Dragic scored 13 for the Heat.
+Previous Achiuwa had 14 points in 12 minutes for Miami, which used a 10-0 run late in the fourth quarter to pull away from a game that was tied at 95 with 3:00 left.
+Tyler Herro had 12 of his 14 points for Miami in the fourth and Goran Dragic scored 13 for the Heat (17-17).

-John Collins led all scorers with 34 points for Atlanta, and grabbed 10 rebounds.
+John Collins led all scorers with 34 points for Atlanta, plus grabbed 10 rebounds.
 Clint Capela finished with 20 points and 14 rebounds for the Hawks, while Trae Young added 15 points, nine assists and eight rebounds.

-But Young shot just 3 for 14, and the Hawks have now lost 19 consecutive games when Young doesn’t score at least 20 points.
+“He’s seen the pressure,” Hawks coach Lloyd Pierce said.
+“He knows teams are going to throw different defenses at us.
+A lot of it’s focused on taking the ball out of his hands.
+And we have ways to punish, but again, if you don’t make shots there’s nothing really we can do.”

-Kevin Huerter scored 13 for the Hawks.
-The teams play again Tuesday in Miami.
+Kevin Huerter scored 13 for the Hawks, who were just 8 for 35 from 3-point range.

-The Heat were without Jimmy Butler, out with inflammation in his right knee.
+The teams play again Tuesday in Miami when the Heat — who have won 10 of their last 13 — will try to get over .500 for the first time all season.
+Miami played Sunday without Jimmy Butler, sidelined by right knee inflammation.

+“With Jimmy out, I thought guys really stepped up and filled in in a lot of different places,” Heat coach Erik Spoelstra said.

 Miami led 54-44 at the half, a big part of that because of their defense on Young.
 He was scoreless until 2:53 remained in the half, the deepest he’s gone into a game this season without a point.